Professor in Climate Change and Glaciology

-Mernild worked in the US for more than six years at the International Arctic Research Center, University of Alaska Fairbanks (2006-2009), and at Los Alamos National Laboratory in New Mexico (2009-2013), and three years as senior research scientist/research leader at Centro de Estudios Científicos (CECs) in Valdivia, Chile (2013-2016).
+Mernild worked in the US for seven years at the International Arctic Research Center, University of Alaska Fairbanks (2006-2009), and at Los Alamos National Laboratory in New Mexico (2009-2013), and three years as senior research scientist/research leader at Centro de Estudios Científicos (CECs) in Valdivia, Chile (2013-2016).
 Further, he worked in Norway from 2016-2020 as full professor in Climate Change and Glaciology, and as Director of the Nansen Center (NERSC) in Bergen.
 After 15 years abroad he returned to Denmark in 2020.

-His research centers on local, regional, and global modeling using a wide variety of atmospheric and terrestrial models and observations with a specific focus on understanding and simulating climate change interactions related to snow, glacier ice mass-balance (for the Greenland Ice Sheet and mountain glaciers), and freshwater runoff (the water balance components) in Arctic, Antarctic, Patagonia, and the Andes.
+His research centers on local, regional, and global modeling using a wide variety of atmospheric and terrestrial models and observations with a specific focus on understanding and simulating climate change interactions related to snow, glacier ice mass-balance (for the Greenland Ice Sheet, Antarctic Ice Sheet, and mountain glaciers), and freshwater runoff (the water balance components) in Arctic, Antarctic, Patagonia, and the Andes.
 He has been leading several funded projects and expeditions to these geographical locations.

 Mernild has been an UN IPCC author since 2010.
 Initially, Contributing Author on the IPCC Fifth Assessment Report (AR5), Working Group (WG1), and latest Lead Author on the IPCC Sixth Assessment Report (AR6), WG1.
-Further, Mernild has been co-author on different international reports e.g., the annual Arctic Report Card from NOAA and on the 'Melting Snow and Ice: A call for action' report.
+Further, Mernild has been co-author on numerous international reports e.g., the annual Arctic Report Card from NOAA and on the 'Melting Snow and Ice: A call for action' report.
 This report was presented by Vice President Al Gore at the UN Climate Change Conference in Copenhagen (COP15).

 Further, Mernild has a long leader education from the military (since 1993).
 Has been trained as an officer (Captain of the Reserve) in the Danish Army, and has been active in The Danish Reaction Brigade from 1996-2010.
 He has served under NATO in both Kosovo (2002) and Afghanistan (2006).

 Link to Wikipedia.